makrai/notes/parada-cabaleiro18-EmoFilm.md

 ### T. 3.
 Forced-choice categorical test with ‘distractor’ labels (74 listen)

 * two ‘distractor’ labels—surprise and neutral
-* perception tests were performed using a computer-based interface (developed in the visual programming tool Max MSP1 ), with
+* perception tests were performed using a computer-based interface (developed in the visual programming tool Max MSP1)
 * 225 Italian native listeners, who evaluated the Italian emotional speech of the database, ie 413 emotional utterances
 * T. 1 and T. 2 were performed together in the same perceptual session by 151